 Now select overlay_mat.
 In the Inspector:

 Overlay_mat changes color when the screen is tapped.
 You'll use the Patch Editor to do this.
 Start by creating clicking the arrow next to Texture in the Inspector to make a patch representing the Diffuse Texture property of the material.

 We'll add the rest of the patches later.

 The text in this effect is a dynamic text object.
 Dynamic text takes data from a user's device, like their location or the time, and represents it as text.

 To add the dynamic text:

-There are lots of others to choose from when creating your own effects.
+There are lots of others types of dynamic text to choose from when creating your own effects.

 You'll see the text is in the middle of the frame.
-Click Fill Parent to make the text object the same width as the canvas.
+To fix this, change the Size values.
+Click in each of the boxes and select Fill Width and Fill Height to make the text the same width as the canvas:

 Next to Pinning, pin the text to the top, bottom and both sides of the canvas.
 Pinning the text will mean it always maintains the same distance from the canvas's border.

 Now we'll make the color of the frame change in response to a tap on the screen of the device.